 Blue Cohosh - Used to induce labor contractions.
 It can really work, if the pregnancy is ready for it, otherwise just makes your stomach sore.
 Sometimes recommended to reduce uterine bleeding, by contracting the uterus - and it CAN help with that, but overdose is a real risk because it may affect other smooth muscles.
 Can cause hemorrhoids if overused.

 Black Haw - Relaxer - this one is addictive if used regularly.
 Used historically to stop uterine contractions to prevent premature labor.
 WARNING!!!
 Black Haw relaxes the uterus, so MUST NOT be used if uterine bleeding is present, because it WILL make it worse!
 It can increase blood flow to the uterus by relaxing the muscles also.
-Can be used as an emergency medication for petit mal or focal seizures, the relaxant effect of this herb has a mild suppressant effect on seizure activity.
+Can be used as an emergency medication for petit mal or focal seizures, the relaxant effect of this herb has a mild suppressant effect on seizure activity - it takes 2 hours for tincture to take effect though.
 This herb DOES slow intestinal motility - which means it can give you constipation.
 Should not be used for stress relief, too addictive.